-- 99. We note that the disclosures around strategy are broadly aligned with those in the TCFD framework, though additional granular information is required in some areas. - 100.
-The more detailed disclosures on the value chain, trade-offs and financial impact are useful but could be difficult for some entities to apply in practice, especially in the absence of a supporting IFRS Sustainability Disclosure Standard. - 101.
-Paragraph 16 of the Exposure Draft refers to disclosing information about significant sustainability-related risks and opportunities that could reasonably be expected to affect the entity's business model, strategy, cash flows and so on.
+- 104. We note that the disclosures around strategy are broadly aligned with those in the TCFD framework, although additional granular information is required in some areas. - 105.
+The more detailed disclosures on the value chain, trade-offs and financial impact are useful but could be difficult for some entities to apply in practice, especially in the absence of a supporting IFRS Sustainability Disclosure Standard. - 106.
+Paragraph 16 of the exposure draft refers to disclosing information about significant sustainability-related risks and opportunities that could reasonably be expected to affect the entity's business model, strategy, cash flows and so on.
 This suggests that disclosure would be necessary regardless of the extent of the impact on these items.
-The wording should be tightened to avoid companies having to disclose instances where the effect is likely to be insignificant. - 102.
-Paragraph 22 of the Exposure Draft requires companies to disclose information that enables users to understand the effects of significant sustainability-related risks and opportunities on its financial position, financial performance and cash flows for the reporting period and the anticipated effects over the short, medium and long-term.
-It goes on to say that an entity should disclose quantitative information unless it is unable to do so. - 103.
-Providing quantitative information will be challenging for some companies, as without further guidance it may be difficult for them to meaningfully quantify how their performance will change in response to sustainability-related matters.
-This could result in misleading information being disclosed. - 104.
-We suggest that the proposals in this area are reconsidered, so that the baseline is set in a way that requires companies to provide qualitative information and perhaps some specific quantitative information, with additional quantitative information only required where reliable information can be provided without undue cost or effort. - 105.
+The wording should be tightened to avoid companies having to disclose instances where the effect is likely to be insignificant. - 107.
+Paragraph 22 of the exposure draft requires companies to disclose information that enables users to understand the effects of significant sustainability-related risks and opportunities on its financial position, financial performance and cash flows for the reporting period and the anticipated effects over the short, medium and long-term.
+It goes on to say that an entity should disclose quantitative information unless it is unable to do so. - 108.
+We believe the requirement to disclose quantitative information about the financial effects of sustainability-related risks and opportunities may pose an unreasonable challenge to many companies.
+Methodologies and acceptable assumptions are still evolving in this area and are not well established, therefore we are concerned that it may be difficult for companies to meaningfully quantify how their performance will change in response to sustainability-related matters.
+This could result in misleading information being disclosed.

+- 109. We suggest that the proposals in this area are reconsidered, so that the baseline is set in a way that requires companies to provide qualitative information and perhaps some specific quantitative information, with additional quantitative information only required where reliable information can be provided without undue cost or effort.
+Before quantitative requirements are put in place, we strongly encourage further and thorough field testing and research into user needs, in order to reach the point whereby methodologies and appropriate assumptions are agreed widely and common approaches are established. - 110.
 As drafted, this paragraph requires companies to disclose quantitative information unless they are unable to do so.
 If this requirement is retained, it would be helpful to set out the circumstances in which it would be acceptable not to provide such information.
-It would also be helpful to provide examples or illustrations showing the nature and level of the disclosures required. - 106.
-Paragraphs 23-24 of the Exposure Draft discuss disclosure of information about the resilience of an entity's strategy and cashflows.
-No detailed guidance is given on how this analysis should be undertaken, other than to say that other IFRS Sustainability Standards will specify the type of information an entity is required to disclose, such as when scenario analysis shall be used.
-While we would do not believe that detailed scenario analysis is necessary for all sustainability-related risks, it would nonetheless be helpful if the final Standard gave clearer guidance on what level of detail is expected where there is no topic-specific standard.
+It would also be helpful to provide examples or illustrations showing the nature and level of the disclosures required. - 111.
+Paragraphs 23-24 of the exposure draft discuss disclosure of information about the resilience of an entity's strategy and cashflows.
+No detailed guidance is given on how this analysis should be undertaken, other than to say that other IFRS Sustainability Disclosure Standards will specify the type of information an entity is required to disclose, such as when scenario analysis shall be used.
+While we do not believe that detailed scenario analysis is necessary for all sustainability-related risks, it would nonetheless be helpful if the final standard gave clearer guidance on what level of detail is expected where there is no topic-specific standard.